claussian/wdi-assign-1/README.md

 Outstanding issues:

-..*css animations not animating on the second move and fellowship member onwards.
+* css animations not animating on the second move and fellowship member onwards.

-..*header css animation not animating
+* header css animation not animating